Apply for Enrolment

 Gross Household Income (GHI)

 GHI is the total combined income of the household before taxes are deducted.
-Each family’s tuition fees are calculated using their particular GHI figure.
+Each family’s membership dues are calculated using their particular GHI figure.
 GHI excludes children’s allowance and certain other state allowances but includes social welfare payments such as unemployment assistance.

 Income Distribution in Our School